 Why Are Carbon Steel Knives so Precious to Chefs?

-Some newer models of Japanese tradition and technology also have an outstanding balance, grip, endurance, and are aesthetically pleasing.
+Also, the newer models of Japanese tradition and technology also have an outstanding balance, grip, endurance, and are aesthetically pleasing.
 Today, carbon steel knives are some of the best knives (under $50) to get if you are a beginner in the culinary arts.

 Chef Carbon Steel Knives Maintenance Tips, Tricks, and Ideas